Global Studies Minor (Manchester)

 Economics & Interdependence: explores the politics, policies and practices of international trade and finance, and the development and effects of economic interdependence

-All five courses applied to the Global Studies minor must be completed with a minimum grade of C- and an overall GPA of 2.0.
+All five courses applied to the Global Affairs minor must be completed with a minimum grade of C- and an overall GPA of 2.0.
 The five courses must span at least two different thematic pillars.
 Students must take at least three 500-level or above courses to complete the minor.
 Students wishing to use transfer credits from other universities should meet with the minor supervisor to determine eligibility toward the minor.

 Students in the accelerated master’s track in Global Conflict & Human Security may use up to three courses or nine credits of approved 800-level courses in the GCHS master’s degree toward the minor.